stevencombs/retrocombs.github.io/_posts/plus4/2020-08-30-plus4-chapter4-getting-started.md

 THANKS TO EVERYONE FOR THE FEEDBACK!!!
 It makes this project more fun and I'm (re)learning  much.
 I will add video corrections or additions below.

 1. In the video I suggested that I could use the `COLOR` command to change the background color, set a screen window and then change the background color again to only affect the screen window area.
 I was not able to get this to work.
 The `COLOR` changes the entire background, even the area outside of the screen window.
 Screen windows continue to bewilder me.
+2. **2021-03-21:** Viewer, [Ducan Woodward](http://www.youtube.com/channel/UCJz2xVnpAm1VoLdZ-YHoYAQ), started a great discussion about how to use [Screen Windows](#screen-windows) using BASIC.
+This led to the a new example added in that section.

 ## Introduction